 Aggressive driving is the act of operating a motor vehicle in a selfish, bold, or pushy manner, without regard for the rights or safety of others.
+An aggressive driver may change lanes abruptly and without warning, for instance.

 Road rage is operating a motor vehicle with the intent of doing harm to others or physically assaulting a driver or their vehicle.